Saisree-123/Face_mask_detection/README.md

 # Face-mask-detection---CNN-Imagenet
-Detecting face mask with CNN arcitecture and transfer learning with Imagnet
+Detecting face mask with CNN architecture and transfer learning with Imagnet